 If you want to skip such tests, pass

--m='not slow' option to the
+-m='not slow' option to the command:

 The name of each subdirectory of

 testsmust end with the

 The name of each test script must start with the

-They simply use the
+They use the

 unittest package of the standard library, while some tests are additionally using utilities from

 Even if your patch includes GPU-related code, your tests should not fail without GPU capability.